melissamodesto/melissamodesto/README.md

 - ⚡ Fun fact: I'm a big fan of Batman

 <div>
-I'm currently studying Information Systems at the Federal University of Pará and Full Stack Web Development at Driven Education.
+I currently work at the Secretaria da Fazenda do Estado do Pará through FADESP and study Systems Analysis and Development at Universidade Estacio.

-It was in college that I had my first contact with programming and that was enough to make me fall in love with the world of web development.
+It was in college that I had my first contact with programming, and that was enough to make me fall in love with the world of web development.

-In June 2022, I joined Driven Education's Full Stack Web Development bootcamp, and since then, I've been able to absorb diverse knowledge of hard and soft skills.
-In addition to carrying out several individual and team projects to consolidate all the knowledge acquired.
+In June 2022, I joined Driven Education's Full Stack Web Development bootcamp, and since then, I've absorbed diverse knowledge in both hard and soft skills.
+I've also worked on several individual and team projects to consolidate everything I've learned.

-In my free time I like to read, play the guitar, exercise and spend time with the people I love.
+In my free time, I enjoy reading, playing the guitar, exercising, and spending time with the people I love.
 </div>
 <br><br>
 <div align="right">